atharvaujoshi/AW/BACKEND_SUMMARY.md

    - Sign up at https://supabase.com
    - Create a project
    - Copy your 3 API keys
-   - Paste them into `supabase-config.txt`
+   - Add them to your Netlify site as environment variables (Site settings → Build & deploy → Environment)

 ### 2. **Create Database Tables**
    - In Supabase, go to SQL Editor